max-kay/bachelor_thesis/report/main.typ

 The coordinates of the affine space are called Cartesian, if the coefficients of the associated vector space are given in an orthonormal basis.
 In this case, the scalar product is the dot product.

-If the coordinates are not Cartesian the scalar product is given by:
+If the coordinates are not Cartesian, the scalar product is given by:
 $ innerproduct(bold(v), bold(w)) = bold(v)^T bold(G) bold(w) $
 Where G is a symmetric 3 by 3 matrix known as the metric tensor.
 The norm is naturally induced by the scalar product $norm(bold(v)) = sqrt(innerproduct(bold(v), bold(v)))$
 and distances between points $P, Q$ can be measured by taking the norm of the translation vector between them $d(P, Q) = norm(arrow(P Q))$.

 == Crystals Structures <crystals>
-In crystallography a crystal structure is an ordered structure which fulfills three linearly independent translation symmetries
+In crystallography, a crystal structure is an ordered structure which fulfills three linearly independent translation symmetries
 $bold(t)_1, bold(t)_2, bold(t)_3 in RR^3$.

 The basis for the vector space can then be given in terms of these vectors.
 However, in crystallography the basis is sometimes given in terms of combinations of these vectors for an easier description of symmetries in the crystal structure.
-Since we do not care about orientation of the space we can give the basis in terms of the length of the basis vectors $a, b, c$ and the angles between them $alpha, beta, gamma$ known as fractional coordinates.
+Since we aren't concerned about the orientation of the space we can give the basis in terms of the length of the basis vectors $a, b, c$ and the angles between them $alpha, beta, gamma$ known as fractional coordinates.

 The metric tensor $G$ can be calculated from these values in the following way: